dylanljones/model_dmft/README.md

 output          = "out.h5"               # The name of the output file. tmp_dir         = ".tmp/"                # The directory where temporary files are stored. n_loops         = 3                      # The total number of iterations to perfom.
-load_iter       = -1                     # Load iteration from which to start the simulation.
+load_iter       = -1                     # Continue from specific iteration (-1 for last iteration, 0 for restart).
-restart         = true                   # Flag if the calculation should resume from previous results or start over.

 # Model parameters
 lattice         = "bethe"                # The lattice type